dizzib/earthcalc/site/index.md

 # Earth Curve Calculator

-This app calculates how much a distant object is obscured by the earth's curvature (h1) and is good as long as d0 and d1 are small compared to the earth's circumference of 40,000km.
+This app calculates how much a distant object is obscured by the earth's curvature, and makes the following assumptions:

-The [source code is freely availble at GitHub.com][source-code].
+* the Earth is a convex sphere of radius 6371km
+* light travels in straight lines

+The source code and calculation method are [available here on GitHub.com][source-code]

 [source-code]: https://github.com/dizzib/earthcalc